 4. Get a Rebate

 How much have you spent on taxes that went to programs you don’t support?
 Get some of that money back!
 The U.S. Government is currently offering a 30% tax credit on any solar power package.
-That means if you spent $10000, you would get $3000 added to your tax refund (or deducted from what you owe).

 There are many other types of incentives depending on what state you live in.
 For example, many power companies offer an incentive of $2 per watt.
 Follow this link and select your state to learn more.